Tel. (+44) 020 8458 9933

 Mob. (+44) 07976 259 533

-Prices are net, but there is no additional cost or 'buyer's premium,' as now exists at every auction house, where an additional 30% or more is frequently added to the hammer price.
-Postage and insurance are charged at cost, which is scaled back for multiple orders.
+The prices are net, but there is no additional Buyer's Premium,' as now exists at every auction house, where an additional 30% or more is frequently added to the hammer price.

 Any questions - email or call.